comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 we make use of it within this work.
 Nevertheless, the concepts within this work can be applied to other languages as well.

+In general, LTQP has mostly been applied to querying Linked Open Data on the Web.
+This is in contrast to our work, where we apply LTQP to specific decentralized environments, where specific structural properties apply, and not all data is open and accessible to everyone.
+[Privacy issues](cite:cites towards_privacy_aggregation) that arise because of the private data in decentralized environments are considered out of scope for this work.

 ### Link Traversal Benchmarks